globant-ui/angular-bootcamp/README.md

 Look into [`src/week1/day3`](src/week1/day3) in there there're some `index` files, poke around and follow the instructions.

 ## Day 4 and 5: require('Node.js')
-So, at this point you pretty much are up to speed with Js.
-But Js does not only run on a browser. **YES** you read me right, you can make a `server`, a `robot`, a `game`, you can eve run it on an _Arduino_.
+So, at this point you pretty much are up to speed with `Js`.
+But `Js` does not only run on a browser. **YES** you read me right, you can make a `server`, a `robot`, a `game`, you can eve run it on an _Arduino_.
 The sky's the limit.

 How is that even possible you ask?
-Well, Js' community was aways **HUGE**, so it was more than expected that a person asked `Why not?`
+Well, `Js` community was aways **HUGE**, so it was more than expected that a person asked `Why not?`
 That's how [`Node`](https://nodejs.org/en/) was born.

-Node.js is a Js runtime that runs outside the browser on a V8 VM, there's a Node fork for almost everything.
+`Node.js` is a `Js` runtime that runs outside the browser on a V8 VM, there's a Node fork for almost everything.

+### Reading
-So, first, to understand how node works, you need to learn one last thing about Js, `Modules`
+First, to understand how node works, you need to learn one last thing about `Js`, `Modules`

 - [Modules](http://eloquentjavascript.net/10_modules.html)